 This report highlights the central findings and recommendations of the GLOBSEC European Security Initiative (GESI).
 GESI, led by General (Ret.)
-Knud Bartels, aims to critically analyse the current state of development of European Defence capabilities and put forward a strategic vision of European Defence in light of this context.
+Knud Bartels aims to critically analyse the current state of development of European Defence capabilities and put forward a strategic vision of European Defence in light of this context.

 In the authors’ opinion, the concept of European Defence cannot be confined solely to the EU.
-The European security sphere encompasses all European countries, EU and non-EU Member States alike, and it is tightly knitted with transatlantic security.
+The European security sphere encompasses all European countries, the EU and the non-EU Member States alike, and it is tightly knitted with transatlantic security.

 The full report is available here

 The case for the development of a robust system of European Defence has become resounding over the past few decades.
 There is little, if any, opposition towards this overarching aim.
 The main stakeholders in Europe and allies across the Atlantic agree that Europeans need to enhance the region’s defence and security capacities, currently only partially developed.
 For the last two years, if not longer, this stance has come to constitute mainstream thinking and inform policy formulations in the region.
 Despite these uniform aspirations, the enactment of this vision has, nevertheless, lagged behind in terms of tangible outputs.
 The devil is not simply in the details but rather in the entire implementation process.
 A structural shortfall in capabilities, in particular, continues to hinder European Defence from materializing.
 Endeavours to narrow this capabilities gap, in turn, have encountered other underlying problems.
 To overcome political and budgetary constraints, European Defence needs all the concrete inputs it can get.
 A number of critical players are involved: the Atlantic Alliance, the European Union, individual countries, and the defence industry.
 It is crucial that all of them “own” European defence and become part of the process, as incremental as that might be, of building it.